Bitcoin-ABC/bitcoin-abc/contrib/aur/README.md

 # Update the AUR packages

-Edit the `PKGBUILD` for each package:
+Edit the `PKGBUILD` for the package you want to update:
  - To package a new version, update the `pkgver` value and reset `pkgrel` to 0.
  - To re-package the same version, only increment the `pkgrel` value.